Victor1890/glam-folders/README.md

 # Glam-Folders

-**Glam-Folders** is a command-line tool that categorizes files into subfolders based on various criteria.

 ## Description

 Managing files in a cluttered directory can be challenging. **Glam-Folders** simplifies the process by organizing files into categorized subfolders.
 With this tool, you can easily group files by extensions, names, or creation dates, ensuring your directories remain clean and structured.